Stefano314/CImage/README.md

 ----------
 <a id="1">[1]</a>
 T. Romen Singh et al. IJCSI International Journal of Computer Science Issues, Vol. 8, Issue 6, No 2, November 2011.
-*"A New Local Adaptive Thresholding Technique in Binarization"* Communications of the ACM, 11(3), 147-148.
+*"A New Local Adaptive Thresholding Technique in Binarization"*, Communications of the ACM, 11(3), 147-148.